statOmics/pitfallsOfHumanPathologyAtlas/README.md

 jupyter-repo2docker https://github.com/statOmics/pitfallsOfHumanPathologyAtlas
 ```
 Note that this step may take a while (±30 minutes) as an entirely new R instance is build for the snapshot date 2019-10-06.

 3. Click the link that appears in the command line
 4. In the top right corner of the jupyter localhost, click new < Rstudio
 5. The scripts can be run in the new Rstudio session

 ### Issues and comments

-Please use https://github.com/statOmics/pitfallsOfHumanPathologyAtlas/issues to submit issues regarding reproducing our workflow and your comments.
+Please use https://github.com/statOmics/pitfallsOfHumanPathologyAtlas/issues to submit issues regarding reproducing our workflow and the comments you might have.